 It only records quantitative transactions

 Accounting is all about money, so only the quantitative aspect of the transactions is documented while the qualitative ones are ignored.
 This is to say that only those events that can be expressed in terms of money are included in the accounting.
 Whereas, the non-monetary events are left unregistered.
-Because of this, numerous items are never reflected in the financial statements of the company, making it a major drawback of accounting.

 Accounting may be based on estimates